 Who is eligible to enroll?

 Any WELS member can enroll in the program.
 People who are not interested in serving as congregational assistants might profit from the courses as well.
-However, if someone is interested in possibly serving as an assistant, he or she should officially enroll in the program.
+However, those interested in possibly serving in an official capacity in their congregations should formally enroll in the program.

 How does someone get started?